 Operating environment risks

 With government funding for social housing no longer the norm, our approach of developing homes for outright sale and market rent has been attracting interest from politicians and civil servants.

-Given the changes in funding for providers, our regulator, the Homes and Communities Agency, is looking at how best to protect social housing assets owned by charitable housing associations.
+Given the changes in funding for providers, our regulator, the Regulator of Social Housing, is looking at how best to protect social housing assets owned by charitable housing associations.